obnam-mirror/obnam2/obnam.md

 ### Can restore 10 GiB in 200 seconds

-This scenario verifies that the system can restored backed up data at an acceptable speed.
+This scenario verifies that the system can restore backed up data at an acceptable speed.